Beyond Implicit Bias: The Insignificance of SGD Noise in Online Learning: Experimental Details

 \subsection{CIFAR-5m}

 In our CIFAR-5m experiments, we trained ResNet-18, on normalized (across channels) images and using the SGD optimizer with 0.9 momentum.

 \paragraph{Section 2:} For Figure~\ref{fig:lrbatch} (a) we trained without any data augmentations.
-For Figure~\ref{fig:lrbatch} (a, top) we used a learning rate of 0.025 and for Figure~\ref{fig:lrbatch} (a, bottom) we used a batch size of 512.
+For both offline and online learning, we used a learning rate of 0.025.
 For offline learning we trained on a random subset of 50k samples (class balanced).
-Both plots use exponential moving average with coefficient of .8.
+We also used exponential moving average with coefficient of .8.

-\paragraph{Section 3:} For Figure~\ref{fig:sec2-main} (a) we trained with standard CIFAR data augmentation of a random crop (\texttt{RandomCrop(32, padding=4)} in Pytorch) and horizontal flip (\texttt{RandomHorizontalFlip()} in PyTorch).
-For Figure~\ref{fig:cifar-inc-bsz} we used a learning rate of 0.025 and for Figure~\ref{fig:cifar-dec-lr} we used a batch size of 512.
+\paragraph{Section 3:} For Figure~\ref{fig:sec2-main} (c,d) we trained with standard CIFAR data augmentation of a random crop (\texttt{RandomCrop(32, padding=4)} in Pytorch) and horizontal flip (\texttt{RandomHorizontalFlip()} in PyTorch), and used a learning rate of 0.025.

-\paragraph{Section 4:} For Figure \ref{fig:cifar-5m:pointwise:highlr}, we trained on CIFAR-5m without any augmentations so as to remove the pointwise difference due to different augmentations.
-For (a), we trained two networks with learning rate 0.05, one with batch size 32 and the other with 512, both for 12000 steps ($\sim 1$ epoch for batch size 512) and the one with batch size 32 was changed to 512, after 1500 training steps.
-For (b), we trained two networks with batch size 128, one with a constant learning rate of 0.005 and one with a step decay from 0.05 to 0.005 at 500 steps.
-Both of these were trained for LR-normalized steps ($\sum \eta_i$, where $\eta_i$ is the learning rate at step $i$) of 40000 ($\sim $ 1 epoch of 0.005).
+\paragraph{Section 4:} For Figure \ref{fig:cifar-5m:pointwise:highlr} (a), we trained on CIFAR-5m without any augmentations so as to remove the pointwise difference due to different augmentations.
+We trained two networks with learning rate 0.05, one with batch size 32 and the other with 512, both for 12000 steps ($\sim 1$ epoch for batch size 512) and the one with batch size 32 was changed to 512, after 1500 training steps.